T-Pau/Joyride/README.md

 ## Userport Joystick Adapter

-These adapters support two aditional joysticks with four directional switches one button each.
+These adapters support two aditional joysticks with four directional switches and one button each.

 Supported are the following variants:

-- Protovision / Common Game Adapter
+- Protovision / Classic Game Adapter
 - Digital Excess / Hitmen
-- Starbyte
 - Kingsoft
+- Starbyte Tie Break Adapter